 Leslie Ford Weber

-Director of Montgomery County Campus and Director of Government and Community Affairs, Johns Hopkins in Montgomery County
+Director of Government and Community Affairs, Johns Hopkins in Montgomery County, and Federal Strategy

 For the past 20 years, Leslie has lived and worked in Montgomery County and as a result, has established personal and professional relationships with local government and community organizations.
-In addition to leading the Montgomery County Campus, Leslie represents both the university and the health system in their interactions with Montgomery Country elected officials, the business community and other external organizations.
+Leslie represents both the university and the health system in their interactions with Montgomery Country elected officials, the business community and other external organizations.
+She is also part of the Johns Hopkins Federal Strategy team.
 Before joining Government & Community Affairs at Hopkins, Leslie held a dual role as Executive Vice President of the Suburban Hospital Foundation and Senior Vice President of Government and Community Relations for Suburban Hospital.
-She is active with the Montgomery County Chamber of Commerce; the treasurer of Montgomery Women; a past chair of the Greater Bethesda-Chevy Chase Chamber of Commerce; and a 2007 Leadership Montgomery core program graduate.
-Visit the Johns Hopkins University Montgomery County website to learn more about their community programs.
+She is active with the Montgomery County Chamber of Commerce; Montgomery Women; a past chair of the Greater Bethesda-Chevy Chase Chamber of Commerce; and a 2007 Leadership Montgomery core program graduate.

 Director of Community Affairs, Sibley Memorial Hospital